Skip to content

 Args:

-mark_as_current: If true, the trace will be marked as the current trace.
+mark_as_current: If true, marks this trace as the current trace

 """